dgaer/system_admin_docs/README.txt

 COPYING:
-This documentation and software is distributed for the purpose of helping system administrators .
+This documentation and software is distributed for the purpose of helping system administrators.
 This documentation and software can be freely modified and distributed, but without a warranty of any kind.
 Use of this documentation and software for any purpose is not guaranteed.
 Any third party libraries used to build example programs